IsaKiko/D3-visualising-data/07-d3setup.md

 <p id="chart_area"> <svg> </svg> </p>
 ~~~

-in the html file.
+in the HTML file.
 We chose to append because we now have access to the SVG element without the need to seperately select it by ID.

 We also create the canvas inside the frame: